dowjones/developer-platform/covid-19-timelapse/README.md

 The solution consumes Dow Jones news and industry datasets via the Factiva Snapshots API.

-The data for this solution comes from developers’ first-party industry lists and the following third-party public datasets:
+The data for this solution comes from developers’ first-party industry lists and the following third-party public dataset:

 Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU)